Sex and the Married Detective embroils Columbo in the world of psycho-sexual healing – and a less than loving murder.

 While Columbo always zeroes in on the murderer in minutes, it’s likely he suspects Allenby before meeting her.
 Despite playing things cool, Allenby makes a number of rash mistakes:

-- She stages the murder to look like a jilted woman’s revenge, [it was] but the planted evidence contains too many blood types
+- She stages the murder to look like a jilted woman’s revenge – which it is – but the planted evidence contains too many blood types

-- Cigarophile Columbo spots there isn’t enough ash in the ashtray and realises it’s fake (Allenby breaks a cigarette in half instead of letting it smoke down).
+- Cigarophile Columbo spots there isn’t enough ash in the ashtray (Allenby breaks a cigarette in half instead of letting it smoke down).

 - Allenby uses her own keys to get into the therapy room on the night of the murder, then takes them with her.